Dear All,

 Hi,

-Good Luck :)
+Good luck :)

 From Pakistan, Islamabad

-It would have to be inquired on whether the reason for non-performance is attributed to any consequence of the medical condition that the employee had been facing.
-If it is, then the employee can be sent on medical leave again providing him to take treatment and recover fully.
+If this is to be taken on a strictly legal note, my advice would be not to proceed with exiting the employee.
+It would have to be inquired whether the reason for non-performance is attributed to any consequence of the medical condition that the employee had been facing.
+If it is, then the employee can be sent on medical leave again, providing him with the opportunity to receive treatment and fully recover.

 From India, Bengaluru